jbpkp07/DiscGolfNews/README.md

 # DiscGolfNews

-This is a webserver application that hosts a client web page that scrapes for Disc Golf news and allows you to save articles and notes on those articles in MongoDB.
+This is a webserver application that hosts a client web page that scrapes for disc golf news and allows you to save/delete articles and notes associated with those articles in MongoDB.

 ### Deployed website: